Girls and Women

 Frequently Asked Questions

 • Yes.
-LND is inherited in an X-linked pattern, but it can also occur due to a spontaneous (new) gene change.
+LND is inherited in an X-linked pattern, but it can also occur due to a spontaneous (new) gene mutation.

 • Boys have only one X chromosome.
-If it carries the LND gene change, there is no backup copy to compensate.
+If it carries the LND gene mutation, there is no backup copy to compensate.

-• Yes, although it is rare.
-Girls may have symptoms due to skewed X-inactivation, spontaneous mutations, or problems with the second X chromosome.
+• Yes, although it is very, very rare.
+Girls may have symptoms due to skewed X-inactivation, spontaneous mutations, problems with the second X chromosome or both copies of the HPRT1 gene are affected on each X chromosome.

-• The gene change can occur spontaneously during early development, even when neither parent is a carrier.
+• The gene mutation can occur spontaneously during early development, even when neither parent is a carrier.

-It is rare for an individual to be affected with classic Lesch-Nyhan.
+It is very, very rare for a female to be affected with classic Lesch-Nyhan.
 But it can happen.

-Remember the Girls is an excellent reference for Women and Girls who are carriers of a X Chromosome related Disease
+Remember the Girls is an excellent reference for Women and Girls who are carriers of a X Chromosome related disease and want to be on conversations about family planning and discussions about carrier status and advocacy.

 • Yes.
 Researchers continue to study why symptoms differ between individuals and how genetic mechanisms affect disease expression, especially in females.